Activity 4: Story Integration - Barking Dog Game

 - In a classroom, a teacher always calls on the same child to answer questions.

 - Nancy is three years old and she goes to bed at 7:30 in the evening.
 Her older brother is eight years old and he goes to bed at 8:30.
 (You may want to point out that sometimes different people have different needs and so they don't get treated in exactly the same way.
-What's fair in this situation is making sure each child gets the amount of sleep he or she needs.)
+What's fair in this situation is making sure each child gets the amount of sleep they need.)

 - A boy is teased because he wears glasses.